top of page

 What is the most common challenge your clients face, and how do you help them overcome it?

-The work was inclusive, experimental, and expansive.
-For eight of those years, I also developed and facilitated a performance process for queer youth from across British Columbia.
+I spent 17 years building a collaborative, interdisciplinary company, creating work with artists across disciplines, and eight years developing a performance process for queer youth across British Columbia.
 Together, we created eleven original productions.
-That experience, in particular, showed me what becomes possible when people are given space, support, and a shared purpose.
+What I witnessed again and again was what becomes possible when people are given space, trust, and a shared purpose.

 What impact have you seen on clients who commit to your programs over time?

-I’ve been teaching at Green Room Yoga since 2008, and some students have been practicing with me that entire time.
-I’ve witnessed meaningful transformation, but I’ve also come to see the limitations of a practice that stays only at the level of asana.
+In yoga, people often experience increased strength, ease, awareness, and connection to their bodies.
+I have been teaching at Green Room Yoga since 2008, and some students have been practicing with me that entire time.
+I have seen real transformation, but I have also come to understand the limitations of staying only at the level of asana.
+Yoga was always meant to go deeper.

-As people reconnect with their own creative power, they don’t just change their lives, they change the world.
+As people reconnect with their creative power, they don’t just change their lives, they change the world.

 How can someone new to yoga or movement get started with your offerings without feeling overwhelmed?